-Advanced Science 7 - This course is designed as a preparation for honors and AP courses at the high school level.
-Analyze, evaluate, and synthesize informational text, as well as various theories of science.
-Understand fundamental science principles in the fields of biological, physical, and earth and space sciences.
+Advanced Science 7 - This course is designed to prepare students for honors and AP courses at the high school level.
+Students will be challenged to analyze, evaluate, and synthesize informational text, as well as various theories of science.
+Further, this course will introduce students to fundamental science principles in the fields of biological, physical, and earth and space sciences.
 Topics covered will include structure and function of organisms, ecology, matter and energy, motion and force, earth features, weather and climate, and astronomy.